apache/nuttx-apps/examples/README.txt

 examples
 ^^^^^^^^

+  appconfig and CONFIG_APPS

     The examples directory contains several sample applications that can be linked with NuttX.
 The specific example is selected in the configs/<board-name>/appconfig file via the CONFIGURED_APPS setting.
     This setting provides the path to the directory containing the application Makefile (this path is a relative to the apps/ top- level directory).
 For example,

       CONFIGURE_APPS += examples/ostest

     Selects the examples/ostest example.

+  Built-In functions

+    Some of the examples may be built as "built-in" functions that can be executed at run time (rather than as NuttX "main" programs).
+    These "built-in" examples can be also be executed from the NuttShell (NSH) command line.
+In order to configure these built-in  NSH functions, you have to set up the following:

+    - CONFIG_NSH_BUILTIN_APPS - Enable support for external registered,
+      "named" applications that can be executed from the NSH command line (see apps/README.txt for more information).
+    - CONFIG_EXAMPLES_XYZ_BUILTIN -- Build the XYZ example as a "built-in" that can be executed from the NSH command line (where XYZ is the specific example.
+See the following for examples that support this option).

 examples/buttons
 ^^^^^^^^^^^^^^^^